Frequently Asked Questions

 What will happen at the OHvBC?

-Ocean Heroes virtual Bootcamp will take place over the span of 6 days.
+Ocean Heroes virtual Bootcamp takes place over multiple days (exact # depends on which Bootcamp).
 Each day, there will be opportunities to meet with your Squad and compete in challenges for points and prizes, to engage with interesting videos, lectures, and fun activities that will help you develop your Ocean Heroes Campaign Plan, participate in live-streaming Q&As and watch parties, etc.

 Throughout, you will have a chance to interact with youth all around the world who have a common passion for helping the ocean and become part of the Ocean Heroes Network.

-Do I have to be online for all six days to participate in the OHvBC?
+Do I have to be online for all days to participate in the OHvBC?

 Some of the content for the OHvBC, namely the recorded training modules, will be available on-demand throughout the week for you to work through when you have time.
 There will be a recommended schedule for your Squad, but if you have time constraints, it’s not a problem!
 Other online events like Squad meetups and live stream events will be scheduled for certain days and times (rotating through time zones) with the hope that most people can make it.
 Other activities will take place offline - in your home, yard, a local park, your community.
 We are trying to keep the time you would be expected to be online (because we are ALL tired of screens) to about three hours per day, though you can certainly spend more!

 At OHBC, Ocean Heroes are assigned to a Squad with a peer mentor called a Squad Leader.
 Squads are teams that support each other as they complete group challenges, engage in group discussions, help each other complete their campaign planners, and compete for cool prizes.

 If I can’t start on Day #1, can I join before or afterwards?